vpmv/marketo-client/README.md

 This package provides an interface for interacting with the Marketo REST API.

-The code is a revamped fork form eventfarm/marketo-client.
-The core principles are the same, but the internal architecture has been simplified.
-Performance should be optimized.
+The code is a revamped fork of [eventfarm/marketo-client](github.com/eventfarm/marketo-client).
+The internal architecture has been simplified, performance improved and helper functions added to aid integration into your consumer application.

 # Installation